Clear Cell Ependymoma

 Types:

-Clear cell ependymomas are classified based on their appearance under the microscope and their genetic characteristics.
+Clear cell ependymomas are classified based on their appearance under the microscope and their characteristics.
 Other types of ependymomas include papillary, myxopapillary, and tanycytic ependymomas.

 Causes: